suzit-10/dotFiles/README.md

-This is a nvim dot file
+Here are the dot files